 13. Not to deny relief from some government action for lack of an appropriation to process the application for relief, or having an official to receive the application, and to fail to recognize the demand for such relief as being granted by default.

-14. Not to be required to procreate or if an adult, to refrain from procreating.
+14. Not to be required to procreate or to refrain from procreating.

-14. Not to be required to procreate or if an adult, to refrain from procreating.
+14. Not to be required to procreate or to refrain from procreating.

 g.
 The foregoing list is not exhaustive, and further rights, privileges, and immunities are to be found in the historical record.
 The rule of expressio unius est exclusio alterius shall not be applied.